TransparenCEE/factchecker-wordpress-api/README.txt

 A. Data retrieval
-- /administrative/factcheck_content.php  + /administrative/factcheck_content_exec.php   - Allows the importing of the facts from the external database (in our case the Wordpress custom structure/tables to a abstrractized database that can be used with other types of platforms.)
+- /administrative/factcheck_content.php  + /administrative/factcheck_content_exec.php   - Allows the importing of the facts from the external database (in our case the Wordpress custom structure/tables to a abstracted database that can be used with other types of platforms.)

 B.  URLs adding to the fact-checking items